Khan/repotools/README.md

 just want to blast the file away with the updates.
 The commit will register the delta between the two files anyway.

+much of this was implemented while learning the github api, so its structure is not particularly well thought out. if you are trying to figure out how something works, you may want to look at the two methods:

+* `commit_to_repos`
+* `arclint_at_ka'

+and unwind that virtual call stack. `commit_to_repos` is better to look at since i already knew a bit more about what was going on at the time. `arclint_at_ka` is a bit confused, but i mean, it clearly gets the job done.

+A caveat: in the world of github, a private fork is listed as a 'source' repo.

 ## "installing"